 – To encourage discussions between teaching assistants (exchange of ideas, how to solve problems etc.)

-- To clarify your own pedagogical and didactic goals for your teaching activities.
+– To clarify your own goals for your teaching activities.

-A Teaching Portfolio can be compared to the visible products of research work (a list of publications and/or a thesis/dissertation) in that it is “evidence” of what and how much has been undertaken in teaching, the level at which the work has been carried out and what has been achieved.
-Many US universities require the submission of a teaching portfolio in the application for academic positions (postdoc and above) and there are many TA training programs in the US that culminate in the production of this document.
+A teaching portfolio can be compared to the visible products of research work (a list of publications and/or a thesis/dissertation) in that it is “evidence” of what and how much has been undertaken in teaching, the level at which the work has been carried out and what has been achieved.
+Many US universities require the submission of a teaching portfolio in the application for academic positions for postdoc and above, and there are many TA training programs in the US that culminate in the production of this document.
 Think about collecting items for your own teaching portfolio right from the start of your teaching career at ETH Zurich.

 ETH Zurich takes its teaching duties very seriously.
 Hence, there are several different options to help you improve your teaching skills.
 Invitations for taking courses on how to teach are regularly sent out by mail.
 You can also check out these websites to find out more:

 Doctoral students are encouraged to continue their own education.
 In this respect, doctoral studies allow students to deepen their knowledge of their research topic, improve their skills in related research areas and general education, and facilitate their integration into the scientific community.

 Credits are awarded for doctoral studies.
 One credit corresponds to a study performance of 25-30 working hours.
 Credits are only issued for a doctoral student’s individual performance.
 A total of at least 12 credits are required, of which at least one third have to be acquired outside the field of research.
 Credits can be awarded for active participation in ETH Zurich committees and task forces (which also includes work for associations like AVETH).
 The responsible department decides on the issuing of credits.
 Please contact the responsible department in case of questions.